akashmahlax/rockreach/README.md

-# RocketReach Lead Generation System
+# Sea Lead Generation System

 A professional lead generation and management system built with Next.js, integrating the RocketReach API for finding and enriching prospect data.